Luvonox/physicsRelated/README.txt

 horizontal_motion = v0 * math.cos(angle_rad) * time
 vertical_motion = v0 * math.sin(angle_rad) * time - 0.5 * g * time**2

+There is Also an orbit simulator.
+It includes 3 planets, jupiter, mars, and earth.
+These each have different distances from the sun, different speeds, and different theta values.
+Using the formulas: r * cos(theta) (x value) r * sin(theta) (y value)

+I was able to plot the position of the planets after a certain time period of revolving around the sun (input taken for position)